 - No risk management theory can reliably calculate the risk and opportunity across your asset classes if you do not know the risk in each asset class

-The reality is that no-one can predict with 100% accuracy which innovation is going to succeed (albeit undeterred experienced entrepreneurs achieve close to that), but we can predict with certainty that a laissez-faire financial system, backed by weak Private Placement Memorandums (I have seen them), that violates free-market principles our country was founded upon, chuck-full of collusion that puts our anti-trust laws to shame, can never outgrow its self-limiting infancy.
+The reality is that no one can predict with 100% accuracy which innovation is going to succeed (albeit undeterred experienced entrepreneurs achieve close to that).
+Still, we can predict with certainty that a laissez-faire financial system, backed by weak Private Placement Memorandums (I have seen them), that violates free-market principles our country was founded upon, chuck-full of collusion that puts our anti-trust laws to shame, can never outgrow its self-limiting infancy.

-Frankly, the ignorance many of you have demonstrated (by action or inaction) will treat any asset class as your first dating experiences: a lot of excitement with no real sustainable life-partner in view.
-Hopping around to other asset classes is not going to improve your long-term outlook.
+Frankly, the ignorance many of you have demonstrated (by action or inaction) will treat any asset class as your first dating experience: a lot of excitement with no real sustainable life partner in view.
+Hopping around to other asset classes will not improve your long-term outlook.

 Our financial systems (across the board) are a mess and the cause of our economic instability.
-With eleven times the size of production, our financial systems can in their current incarnation never accurately trace the market opportunity for production.
-The only LPs that are going to be successful are those who take the economic principles in the deployment of the financial system seriously.
+With eleven times the size of production, our financial systems can, in their current incarnation, never accurately trace the market opportunity for production.
+The only LPs that will be successful are those who take the economic principles in the deployment of the financial system seriously.

 Intent is the new hope

-Chris’ story was quite a bit more innocent than I took it and our line of communication is open.
-His message may have been to just ask for help if you need to.
+Chris’ story was quite a bit more innocent than I took it, and our line of communication is open.
+His message may have been to ask for help if you need to.
 But the times of sitting back and doing nothing are over.
-We are after all playing with the people’s money and trust here.
+We are, after all playing with the people’s money and trust here.
 With trust as the only sustainable currency of success.

-The opportunities in Venture are better than ever, because when the majority of LPs by virtue of a laissez-faire financial system invest subprime, a brand new opportunity for prime Venture investing exists, that is as modern and flexible as the opportunity that lies in waiting.
+The opportunities in Venture are better than ever because when the majority of LPs, by a laissez-faire financial system, invest subprime, a brand new counter-cyclical opportunity for prime Venture investing opens up that is as modern and flexible as the opportunity that lies in waiting.

-And no sector has the capacity to act like a better and more omnipresent bonding agent for a more prosperous future than technology.
+And no sector can act like a better and more omnipresent bonding agent for a more prosperous future than technology.